cegeme/iracema/README.rst

-We strongly recommend that you install iracema into a separate virtual environment, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation (check instructions in the section :ref:`virtual-environment`).
+We strongly recommend that you install iracema into a separate virtual environment, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation (check instructions in the section Virtual environment).
 After activating your virtual environment, you can install iracema by running the following command:

 .. code-block:: bash